U.S. was 'cocked and loaded' to strike Iran: Trump confirms giving stand-down order | CBC News

 ....proportionate to shooting down an unmanned drone.
 I am in no hurry, our Military is rebuilt, new, and ready to go, by far the best in the world.
 Sanctions are biting & more added last night.
 Iran can NEVER have Nuclear Weapons, not against the USA, and not against the WORLD!—@realDonaldTrump

-The Times first reported Trump had approved the strikes before calling them off.
+The New York Times first reported Trump had approved the strikes before calling them off.
 The newspaper cited anonymous senior administration officials.

 The military operation was called off around 7:30 p.m.
-Eastern time, after Trump had spent most of Thursday discussing Iran strategy with top national security advisers and congressional leaders.
+ET, after Trump had spent most of Thursday discussing Iran strategy with top national security advisers and congressional leaders.

 Iran details warnings, displays debris

-Democratic Congressman Ted Lieu of California, a member of the House's foreign affairs committee, quickly responded to Trump's tweets on Friday.
+Ted Lieu of California, a Democratic member of the House's foreign affairs committee, quickly responded to Trump's tweets.

 "I agree with your decision to not use military force against Iran.
 In the future, you should ask questions about how many people will die before you order a strike in the first place," said Lieu.